zygos/wd-material/material/3-frameworks/2-typing-testing/1-typescript.md

 **Hints:** You might need to look up a few additional type definitions, such as:
 - [Tuples](https://www.typescriptlang.org/docs/handbook/2/objects.html#tuple-types)
 - `void` is a type for functions that return without a return value or where the return value should be ignored
-- `never` is a type for values that never occur (e.g. used in a function that always throws an error)
+- `never` is a type for values that never occur (e.g., used in a function that always throws an error)

 Finally, you can use a literal `0x`, `0o` or `0b` prefix to specify a number in hexadecimal, octal or binary format, or use `parseInt(string value, number radix)` to convert a string to a number.
 The precise semantics of these number formats are not crucial for this exercise.
 The Hex, Binary and Octal parts are not important for us to remember, but it is nice to know that they exist.